 B. Details of the charges are given in the following pages.
-Administration costs may be charged to cover the costs incurred in preparing the operational and contractual conditions and administration and billing costs.
-Eurotunnel may renounce to apply the administration charge for Offer 1 contracts where the Railway Undertaking maintains a documentation system particularly reliable and efficient in order to facilitate the audit of traffic units, allowing Eurotunnel to minimise its administrative workload in the implementation of its verification requirements to its full satisfaction.
+Administration costs will be charged to cover the costs incurred in preparing the operational and contractual conditions and administration and billing costs.
+Eurotunnel may objectively justify renouncing to apply the administration charge for Offer 1 contracts where the Railway Undertaking maintains a documentation system particularly reliable and efficient in order to facilitate the audit of traffic units, allowing Eurotunnel to minimise its administrative workload in the implementation of its verification requirements.